 It is important to remember that, regardless of how unpleasant he or she might be as a person, each and every one of your customers is an essential source of revenue for your business.

 When it comes to handling stressful situations, properly using words and phrases can go a long way in creating a positive service experience.

 One of the key aspects of customer service is following up with customers.
-When you make follow up, it helps to comfort them with the knowledge that their issue is being treated.
+When you make follow-ups, it helps to comfort them with the knowledge that their issue is being treated.
 The customers are updated about the process and they stay positive about the whole circumstance.

 19. “I will get in touch with you we have the latest update”

-When you make such commitment to customers, make sure that you keep your words as it helps to establish trust between the company and the customer.
+When you make such a commitment to customers, make sure that you keep your word as it helps to establish trust between the company and the customer.